BABA-YAGA: Slavering Slav spirit of death

 Godchecker rating: Do not go down to the woods today.

 These slimy demons will lure you into the river and suck your blood.
 You are unlikely to get out alive.

 You will recognise a KAPPA from the bowl-like depression on top of its head.
 When filled with water, this is what gives the creature its power.

 KAPPA are, however, extremely polite.
 So here is what you do.
 Bow courteously in the approved Japanese fashion.
 Naturally it will have to bow back and the water will tip out.
 The creature is then powerless until the water can be replenished.

 That is not all.
 The KAPPA are crazy about cucumbers.
 They prefer cucumbers to blood.
 Bribe them with a cucumber and they will promise you almost anything.

-Godchecker rating: It pays to be polite.
+Godchecker rating: It pays to be polite to strangers.
 And carry salad.